 Benefits: Mobility scooters can be used on a variety of terrain, including paved paths.
 Manual wheelchairs necessitate more physical effort.

 Drawbacks: Mobility scooters necessitate the use of the entire upper body to steer and sufficient upper body power to operate for long periods of time.
 Due to the frontal occlusion, they are also difficult to use while seated at work surfaces, tables, sinks, and counters.
-Furthermore, while the scooters are simple to handle, they do take up a lot of area to navigate, which is why they are best utilized outside, though they may lack stability on rough terrain.
+Furthermore, while the scooters are simple to handle, they do take up a lot of areas to navigate, which is why they are best utilized outside, though they may lack stability on rough terrain.

 This is the ideal option for persons who have significant balance issues, little or no use of their lower extremities, and enough upper-body strength to propel the wheelchair.